modu/website_grokit_ca/articles/construction/BestSoftwareEngineeringPractices/BestSoftwareEngineeringPractices.markdown

 - Magic is not good --- LOOK AT THAT, ONLY A LINE OF CODE!
 Compromise complexity, obscurity, less flexibility.

 - Dependency injection, micro-services : beware the buzzwords.
 Does it reduce complexity

+# Logging

+- Logs from ALL machines accessible / queryable in one place.
+- Logging in a tree based structure log4js, dynamic enable disable part of tree.

 # Principles